giffordlabcvr/HBV-GLUE/README.md

   - **[NCBI-HBV-GLUE](https://github.com/giffordlabcvr/NCBI-HBV-GLUE)**: extends HBV-GLUE through the incorporation of all HBV sequence data published in NCBI GenBank.
   - **[HBV-DRUG-RESISTANCE ](https://github.com/giffordlabcvr/HBV_DRUG_RESISTANCE)**: a drug resistance-focused extension incorporating an analysis tool that provides genotypic assessment of drug resistance/susceptibility.
+  - **[HBV-GLUE-WEB](https://github.com/giffordlabcvr/HBV-GLUE-WEB)**: a web interface that can be used to create a HBV-GLUE web-server.

 A web instance of HBV-GLUE incorporating both these extension layers is hosted by the University of Glasgow, and can be accessed here **[here](http://HBV-glue.cvr.gla.ac.uk/)**.